mikkohei13/Lastuja/gps-havistin/readme.md

 - How to organize an app, which has two parts: one called by cronjob, other being an express app serving web pages (or an API).
 Both use the same database, and potentially same database abstraction module.
 - How to organize code into middleware vs. reusable modules?
 - How generic should modules be, in a) short term, when making a simple system (which will probably grow more complicated over time) vs. long term?
 E.g. handling errors.
+- It's often recommended that functions should have names, so that error messages, memory dumps could display the function name.
+But how about fat arrow functions, should/can they have names?

 ## Principles and limitations